irlrobot/pranayama/README.md

 # Pranayama
 Pranayama is the formal practice of controlling the breath, which is the source our life force (or prana).
 This skill plays relaxing music which helps you breathe and clear your mind while you practice yoga, meditation, or even to just concentrate.

+# Music Credit
+Relaxing Music brought to you by www.bensound.com